-Whether you’re studying to make a career in online advertising or a marketing professional wanting to brush up on your paid marketing skills, Google Ads certification is a great place to get started!
+Whether you’re a newbie studying to make a career in online advertising or a marketing professional wanting to brush up on your paid marketing skills, Google Ads certification is a great place to get started.

 When you’re certified by Google, it shows everyone that you are an expert in the field.
-It is the mark of distinction for an advertiser that people know they can trust.
+It is a mark of distinction that lets people know they can trust an advertiser.

-But to get a Google Ads certification is no easy task.
+But nailing the Google Ads certification exams is no easy task.
 That’s why we created this study guide!

 You’ll need to show that you not only understand how to run your own advertising campaigns but also the underlying causes for their success or failure.